 - Detailed user stories/Expectations of functionality – we meet one on one with department heads to find out what they will need from the new system for their department to fully benefit from the implementation

-- Implementation – we ensure least resistance and interruption of daily functions
+- Implementation – we ensure the least resistance and interruption of daily functions

 We want to know why you’re doing this project.
 We look at specific goals and objectives that will measure success and provide ROI that can be expected at the finish of the project.

-This is prepared to define a scope as well as objectives and participants in the project.
+This is prepared to define scope as well as objectives and participants in the project

-We define and document current business process, business requirements, use cases, and technical requirements.
+We define and document current business processes, business requirements, use cases, and technical requirements

 We identify tasks, risks and dependencies then create communication, change management and test plans